ltaupiac/brewclog/README.md

 # brewclog
-## Display the Last Changelog of a Brew Formula
+## Display the last Changelog of a Brew Formula

 ## 💾 Installation